abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 1. Command history search <a name="command_history_search"></a>
 When working directly in the terminal we want to speed up the command input as much as possible.
 Besides, frequently we want to be able to re-use the certain command input again, without re-typing it from scratch.
 A lot of typing is saved by using ```TAB```, which autocompletes the command input to existing commands names (here commands are meant in the broader sense and include also **Bash** functions, aliases, etc.).
 In the case command is expecting as argument a file or directory, ```TAB``` will also autocomplete file or directory name, after we have typed in the first few characters and hit ```TAB```.
-Last but not least, ```TAB``` also autocompletes the **Bash** variable names when we are referencing their content.
+Last but not least, ```TAB``` also autocompletes the **Bash** variable names when we are getting their content with ```$```.
 This is illustrated with the following three simple examples:
 ```bash
 dirn + TAB
 # autocompletes to command 'dirname'